AF-GRILL/DISPluginForUnreal/README.md

 		- How long to wait after an Entity State PDU is received before deleting.
 Gets refreshed after an Entity State PDU is received.
     - Entity Type
     - Entity ID
+	- DIS Culling Mode
+		- Culls DIS packets based on settings
+			- Options:
+				- None
+				- Cull Dead Reckoning
+					- Cull Dead Reckoning updates
+				- Cull All
+	- DIS Culling Distance
+		- The distance away from the camera that entities will start to have DIS packets culled.
     - Perform Dead Reckoning
         - Whether or not dead reckoning should be performed.
+	- Perform Dead Reckoning Smoothing
+		- Whether or not to smooth location/rotation changes after receiving a new Entity State update.
+Prevents entity teleporting.
+	- Dead Reckoning Smoothing Period Seconds
+		- Time in seconds that smoothing should take place.
     - Perform Ground Clamping
         - Whether or not ground clamping should be perfoemd.
     - Ground Clamping Collision Channel